-First, without $V_n$, \eqref{eq.gal.oracle} is the kind of oracle inequality we are looking for, since the leading constant is close to 1 (provided $\varepsilon$ is small enough).
-For the sake of simplicity, assume that a margin condition \eqref{eq.margin.local.gal} holds for every model $\mM_n$, with $\varphi_m(x) = h_m x^2$.
-Then, for any $\varepsilon \in (0,1)$.
-Hence, the first term of the right-hand side of \eqref{eq.gal.oracle} is smaller than
+First, without $V_n$, (\ref{eq.gal.oracle}) is the kind of oracle inequality we are looking for, since the leading constant is close to 1 (provided $\varepsilon$ is small enough).
+For the sake of simplicity, assume that a~margin condition (\ref{eq.margin.local.gal}) holds for every model $m \in\mathcal {M}_n$, with $\varphi_m(x) = h_m x^2$.
+Then,